Prioritising the safety and wellbeing of children

 In this article we look at the importance of developing a range of social skills from a young age, to equip children with the skills they’ll need later in life.

-One of the most important skills for young children to learn is how to socialise and get along with other people.
+One of the most important skills for young children to learn is how to build positive relationships.
 While the focus is often on more academic skills, like language and maths, or even physical growth and motor skills, social skills help set children up for life.

 The way we socialise and interact with others, be it with family, friends, colleagues, peers and others, will impact on almost every aspect of our lives.
 Social skills help children to form positive relationships, have conversations, develop body language, cooperate, share and even play together.